Australia in the Iraq War: Casualties

 No Australian military personnel were killed in direct combat action during Operation Falconer or Operation Catalyst.
-One Australian Soldier died in 2015 as a direct result of injuries sustained in an IED Blast in 2004, three died in accidents or during service with British forces; many more have been wounded.
+One Australian soldier died in 2015 as a direct result of injuries sustained in an IED blast in 2004, three died in accidents or during service with British forces; many more have been wounded.
 Additionally as many as six Australians have been killed whilst working as private security contractors.

-Matthew Millhouse, 36, was a Trooper serving in the 2nd Cavalry Regiment, when the ASLAV he was driving was struck by a VBIED on the 25th of October 2004.
+Matthew Millhouse, 36, was a trooper serving in the 2nd Cavalry Regiment, when the ASLAV he was driving was struck by a VBIED on the 25th of October 2004.
 He was knocked unconscious, but awoke and ran to the aid of LT Garth Callender who was severely injured.
-LT Callander later recovered from his physical wounds, but as a result of the blast TPR Millhouse was diagnosed with younger-onset dementia which claimed his life on the 28th of August 2015.
+LT Callander later recovered from his physical wounds, but as a result of the blast TPR Millhouse was diagnosed with younger-onset dementia which claimed his life on 28 August 2015.
 He has since been listed on the Australian War Memorial Honour Roll as a casualty of the Iraq War.

-Paul Pardoel, 35, was a Flight Lieutenant serving as a Navigator in the RAF.
+Paul Pardoel, 35, was a flight lieutenant serving as a navigator in the RAF.
 He died when his C-130 Hercules from No 47 Squadron crashed in Iraq on 30 January 2005 killing all ten crew aboard.
 He was an Australian citizen serving in the British Armed Forces, having transferred from the RAAF in 2002.
 He was originally from Victoria.

-David Nary, 42, was a Warrant Officer with the Australian Special Air Service Regiment.
+David Nary, 42, was a warrant officer with the Australian Special Air Service Regiment.
 He was killed on 5 November 2005 after being struck by a vehicle during a training exercise in Kuwait prior to deployment to Iraq.

-Jake Kovco, 25, was a Private serving in the 3rd Battalion, Royal Australian Regiment (3 RAR).
+Jake Kovco, 25, was a private serving in the 3rd Battalion, Royal Australian Regiment (3 RAR).
 He was part of the security detachment (SECDET) in Baghdad when he was killed on 21 April 2006 from a gunshot wound to the head that was believed to have been accidentally self-inflicted.